 Summary If you feel like you are addicted to added sugar, you should consider avoiding it completely.

 Avoid these foods, in order of importance:

-- Soft drinks: Sugar-sweetened beverages are awful, you should avoid these like the plague.
+- Soft drinks: Sugar-sweetened beverages are unhealthy.
+You should avoid these like the plague.

-- Fruit juices: This may surprise you, but fruit juices actually contain the same amount of sugar as soft drinks!
+- Fruit juices: Fruit juices actually contain the same amount of sugar as soft drinks!
 Choose whole fruit instead of fruit juice.

 - Candies and sweets: You should drastically limit your consumption of sweets.